Keeper for a Day

 Keeper for a Day is an exciting program at Zoo Atlanta that gives teens and adults a firsthand look at working in a zoo.
 Come spend the day helping zookeepers with their daily routines of food preparation, cleaning and animal care.
 Don’t miss your chance to bathe an elephant, meet a lion, or feed a kangaroo!
 Whether you're considering a career in zookeeping or have always wanted to spend some time with your favorite animal, this exclusive behind-the-scenes program is a once in a lifetime experience.

-Participants can choose from three program options:
+Participants can choose from four program options:

 Elephants and Carnivores